-Use the following guidelines to measure for vinyl shutters to fit your windows.
+Use the following guidelines to measure for exterior vinyl shutters to fit your windows.

 Width: Vinyl shutter width depends on the space available around a window, as well as desired appearance.
-For an appearance of functioning shutters, panel width should be about half the width of the window (not including the frame), although not required for non-functional decorative exterior vinyl shutters.
+For an appearance of functioning shutters, panel width should be about half the width of the window, although not required for non-functional decorative exterior vinyl shutters.

-Height: Measure the height of each window or door (sash) and order the vinyl shutters the same heights (do not include the frame of the window or door in your measurements).
+Height: Measure the height of each window or door (sash) and order the vinyl shutters the same heights.
 Shutter height is the distance from the lowest to the highest part of the panel.

 Arched Top: Use the same instruction to measure outdoor vinyl arch top shutter width as for rectangular panels.
 The shutter height ordered is the full height of the exterior shutter including the arch.